 4. Lack of flexibility

 Employees in the hospitality industry rarely work a set schedule, and that’s a big benefit for many of them.
-The flexibility that comes with the job is a big drawing point for many people who want some wiggle room in their schedule.
+The flexibility that comes with the job is a plus for many people who want some wiggle room in their schedule.

 Employees don’t want to wait until the last minute to get their schedules.
 They also want to have some say in days they have off, times they’re unable to work, and if they’re expected to work long or overtime hours.